9 Dawn Dish Soap Hacks For Your Home

 A woman walking down some steps in the snow, dawn dish soap hacks for icy steps

-There’s salt and other super chemical-y de-icers that you can buy for the winter, but salt does a number on brick, concrete and your car.
+There are salt and other super chemical-y deicers that you can buy for the winter, but salt does a number on brick, concrete, and your car.
 And the other stuff is EXPENSIVE.

 Close-up Of A Person Sitting And Applying Ice Gel Pack On An Injured Knee, diy ice pack dawn dish soap